DataAstrologer/DataScience/Machine Learning/Supervised Learning/README.md

 ![model_equation](./images/model_eq.png)

-In the above equation, **f** is an unknown function and **ε** is a random error with mean 0.
+	where **f** is an unknown function and **ε** is a random error with mean 0.
 The difficulty of estimating f will depend on the standard deviation of the error term.

 * Statistical modelling evaluation techniques are commonly used for assessing machine learning models when solving business problems.
 A few such techniques are discussed below: